 - Avoid screens 1 - 2 hours before bed.
 Try reading a book or doing a puzzle instead.

 - Have a set bedtime and wake-up time.
-A set sleep schedule is key.
+A set bedtime schedule is key.

 - Keep the bedroom dark, quiet, and cool.
 Between 69 and 71 degrees Fahrenheit is ideal.
 You can even use a white noise machine.